 Variable Description Default <policy_id></policy_id> Enter the index number of the policy.
-To view a list of existing entries, enter a question mark (?). account <account_name></account_name> Enter the name of the email archive account where you want to archive email. pattern <string></string> Enter a pattern, such as user@example.com, that matches the attachment file name, text in the email body, text in the email subject, sender or recipient email addresses to which this policy will apply. status {enable disable} Enable to activate the email archiving policy. disable type {attachment body recipient sender subject} Enter one of the following match types: attachment: The attachment file name will be evaluated for matches with pattern. body: The body text will be evaluated for matches with pattern. recipient: The recipient email address will be evaluated for matches with pattern. sender: The sender email address will be evaluated for matches with pattern. sender archive exempt-policy on page 60 antispam url-fgas-exempt-list on page 58 customized-message

-Variable Description Default subject: The email subject will be evaluated for matches with pattern.
+To view a list of existing entries, enter a question mark (?). account <account_name></account_name> Enter the name of the email archive account where you want to archive email. pattern <string></string> Enter a pattern, such as user@example.com, that matches the attachment file name, text in the email body, text in the email subject, sender or recipient email addresses to which this policy will apply. status {enable disable} Enable to activate the email archiving policy. enable type {attachment body deferral recipient sender subject} Enter one of the following match types: attachment: The attachment file name will be evaluated for matches with pattern. body: The body text will be evaluated for matches with pattern. deferral: The archive policy will be evaluated for matches with deferral-reason. recipient: The recipient email address will be evaluated for matches with pattern. sender: The sender email address will be evaluated for matches with pattern. subject: The email subject will be evaluated for matches with pattern. sender deferral-reason {spam- outbreak virus-outbreak sandbox} Note that this option is only available when type is set to deferral.
+Enter one or more of the following reasons for deferring emails for analysis: